cancjs/canc/examples/app-express-kysely/README.md

 - `src/report-service-vanilla.ts` vs `src/report-service-canc.ts`: the report chain, with and
  without cancellation.
 The vanilla file adds a second `buildReportAbortable` function showing the manual-signal cost; the canc file needs no such second flavor.
-- `src/middleware-vanilla.ts` vs `src/middleware-canc.ts`: disconnect wiring.
-Vanilla exposes an
- AbortSignal the handler must thread by hand; canc exposes a `run` that cancels the op for you.
+- `src/middleware-vanilla.ts`: disconnect wiring for the abortable workaround, exposing an AbortSignal the handler threads by hand.
+The canc flavor needs no such middleware: cancellation is wired per-route by `cancAsyncRoute`.
 - `src/routes-vanilla.ts` vs `src/routes-canc.ts`: route handlers.
-Vanilla needs a second `/orders/report-abortable` route for the workaround; canc has one report route.
+Vanilla needs a second `/orders/report-abortable` route for the workaround; canc has one report route, written as a generator passed to `cancAsyncRoute`.

 ## Honesty notes